 Chug wasn’t sure whether he’d felt it or whether he’d actually heard it.
-Perhaps it was a little of both, but one way or another there was no mistaking the crunching sound of cartilage breaking a split second before stars exploded behind his eyes.
+Perhaps it was a little of both, but one way or another there was no mistaking the crunch of cartilage breaking a split second before stars exploded behind his eyes.
 With one well-placed (albeit desperate) right hook, old Mack McKlosky had laid Chug’s nose neatly on the side of his face.
 If he’d still had his wits about him, Chug would have been shocked that the old guy had managed to muster such a good hook this late in the match.

-His nose had popped like an overripe tomato, and the blood that spewed halfway across the ring served to freshen up the ochre canvas stained by fights long forgotten.
+His nose had popped like an overripe tomato, and the blood that spewed halfway across the ring served to freshen up a canvas stained ochre by fights long forgotten.
 The crowd went wild as primal bloodlust dug deeply into the men’s souls.
 The adrenaline pumping through Chug’s body kept him on his feet, even as the stars continued to pop, and he struggled to keep his legs under him.
 He was vaguely aware of someone counting.
 As the count reached ten, somewhere in the distance a bell sounded.
 He staggered to his corner, with Twitch half steering him.
 Sinking gratefully to the tiny stool, he could hear the old trainer shouting in his ear, his voice seeming to come from afar.

 “NOW yer a fighter, boy!
 NOW YER A FIGHTER!”
-Twitch shouted with undisguised glee as he tossed water in Chug’s face, mopping it up with a dirty towel.
+Twitch yelled with undisguised glee as he tossed water in Chug’s face, mopping it up with a dirty towel.
 He flipped the blood-soaked towel over the ropes where it landed in a mushy heap.
 “Saved by the bloody bell!
 Jesus, boy, you walked right into that one.
 You gotta be more careful than that!
 One more of them and she’s lights out.
 I guarantee that!”
 He pulled a fresh towel off his shoulder and applied it with surprising tenderness for such a gruff-sounding man.